merolagio/spca/README.md

 ###Comments
 This is the first release and will surely contain some bugs, even though I tried to test it.
 Please do let me know if you find any or can suggest improvements.
 Please use the *Github* tools for submitting bugs [Bug report](https://github.com/merolagio/spca/issues/new ) or contributions.

-Choosing a naming convention in R is difficult because over the years people used different ones.
-I tried to follow [Harley Wickam's suggestions](http://r-pkgs.had.co.nz/style.html), not completely.
-I tried to use consistent argument names in different functions and to give self-explanatory names.
-In most cases argument names start with different letters, so incomplete names can be used.

 For now most of the plots are produced with the basic plotting functions.
 In a later release i will produce them with ggplt2 (requires learning the package better).